raja-grewal/stooq-commodities/README.md

 ```
 The `.pkl` dataframes and `.csv` files are equivalent, while the `.npy` arrays are cleaned such that only dates where all assets have prices are included.
 The `.npy` files are also always ordered where earlier dates are indexed first, whereas the ordering in `.pkl` and `.csv` files is dependent on the communication between the Stooq API and relevant packages.

+Additionally, due to requests we also provide the same data for each singular asset contained in the "DJI" and "Major" databases.
+Note that the arrays for each of these may not be synchronised temporally due to the placement of removed of missing values.

 ##  We Are Using GitHub Under Protest
 This project is currently hosted on GitHub.
 This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
 We are deeply concerned about using a proprietary system like GitHub to develop our FOSS project.
 We urge you to read about the [Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.